Talia Ryder

 Talia Ryder (born August 16, 2002) is an American stage and film actress.
-She made her feature film debut as Skylar in Eliza Hittman's critically acclaimed independent drama film Never Rarely Sometimes Always (2020) earning her nominations for a Independent Spirit Award and Critics' Choice Movie Award.
+She made her feature film debut as Skylar in Eliza Hittman's critically acclaimed independent drama film Never Rarely Sometimes Always (2020) earning her nominations for an Independent Spirit Award and Critics' Choice Movie Award.
 She has since had leading roles in the Netflix romantic drama Hello, Goodbye, and Everything in Between (2022), and the surrealist road film The Sweet East (2023).

 Ryder is also known for her supporting roles in the musical drama West Side Story (2021), the teen comedy Do Revenge (2022), and the comedy-drama Dumb Money (2023).
 On stage, she acted in the Broadway musical Matilda the Musical (2015–2016) and the Off-Broadway play How to Defend Yourself (2023).

 Early life and education

-Ryder's younger sister Mimi has a career as a musical actress with a title role in Matilda the Musical.
+Talia Ryder was born August 16, 2002, in Buffalo, New York.
+Her younger sister Mimi has a career as a musical actress with a title role in Matilda the Musical.
+She also has a younger brother.
 Talia graduated from high school in 2020.

 Career

+2015–2018: On stage

 Ryder was 12 years old when she and her family went to see the Broadway musical Matilda the Musical based on the Roald Dahl's 1988 children's book of the same name.
 She and her sister Mimi were inspired to audition for the show, and she was ultimately cast as Hortensia, a role which started her professional acting career.
 Her family moved to New York City where she performed the role from 2015 to 2016.
 Ryder has said that her background was mostly in dance, but she started developing her skills in stage acting.
 In 2016, Ryder along with a cast of 75 kids took part in the short film Broadway Kids Against Bullying: I Have a Voice, directed by Jason Milstein, and its charity single composed by Frank Wildhorn, to support Nobully.org.